SMB Innovation Program FAQs

 In addition, each startup must:

 - Have a product in-market with some level of current users (we do not have a required minimum user base).
-This is an important requirement, given that the program provides access to Constant Contact’s expertise in scaling an SMB-focused business and access to small businesses that have opted-in to trying new offerings.
+This is an important requirement, given that the program provides access to Constant Contact’s expertise in scaling an SMB focused business, as well as access to small businesses that have opted-in to trying new offerings.

 - Be able to relocate to the SMB InnoLoft at Constant Contact’s Waltham, Mass. headquarters for the duration of the four-month program.